AnaMachu/automaton/README.md

 ### Automaton Theory:

-Accodring to Sheng Yu, in an article byDepartment of Computer Science University of Western Ontario, a Deterministic Finite Automaton (DFA) is a quintuple $(Q, \Sigma, \delta, s, F)$, where $Q$ is the finite set of states, $\Sigma$ is the input alphabet, $s \in Q$ is the starting state, and $F \subseteq Q$ is the set of final states.
+Accodring to Sheng Yu, in an article by the Department of Computer Science University of Western Ontario, a Deterministic Finite Automaton (DFA) is a quintuple $(Q, \Sigma, \delta, s, F)$, where $Q$ is the finite set of states, $\Sigma$ is the input alphabet, $s \in Q$ is the starting state, and $F \subseteq Q$ is the set of final states.
 The defining characteristic of a DFA is its transition function $\delta: Q \times \Sigma \rightarrow Q$, which maps each pair of state and input symbol to exactly one state.
 In contrast, a Nondeterministic Finite Automaton (NFA) is also defined as a quintuple $(Q, \Sigma, \delta, s, F)$ with the same components, but its transition function $\delta: Q \times \Sigma \rightarrow 2^Q$ maps to the power set of $Q$, meaning it can transition to a set of multiple states or none at all for a single input.The primary difference between the two lies in the nature of their transitions: while a DFA provides a single, deterministic path for a given input, an NFA allows for multiple concurrent paths.

 ## Automata